Pometry/Raphtory/paper/joss-raphtory.md

 # aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
 # aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

-# Raphtory: The temporal graph engine for Rust and Python

 # Summary